Demo Contact

 Incident Resolution Efficiency: This metric measures the effectiveness of the Incident Management process in restoring services to normal operation.

-First Call Resolution Rate: The percentage of incidents that are resolved on the first call or contact with the Incident Management team.
-A high first call resolution rate indicates that the Incident Management team is efficient in resolving incidents and reduces the workload of the team.
+First Call Resolution Rate: The percentage of incidents resolved on the first call or contact with the Incident Management team.
+A high first-call resolution rate indicates that the Incident Management team is efficient in resolving incidents and reduces the team's workload.

 Incident Backlog: The total number of unresolved incidents at any given time.
 Provides insight into the Incident Management team's workload and can be used to track the progress of incident resolution.